-This is my third commentary on the classic thriller Strangers on a Train by Alfred Hitchcock.
+This is my third commentary on the classic thriller by Alfred Hitchcock.

 My first post discussed the opening sequence, comparing the shooting script to the film, and Truffaut's vision of Hitchcock as auteur.
 My second post discussed the Bruno character as a great bad guy, the director's penchant for cinematic trains, and his seamless blend of locations and rear screens.